LuisLancos/Arduino_Glove_Ctrl_Car/README.md

 The position of te IMU is then translated into angles along the x and y axes (the z axe is calculated but for now ignored).
 The X axis to acceleration, forward and backward movement and, Y axis to fine left and right.

-The action ( Forward, Stop, Left, Right ) is concatnated together with the angle on both axes and then sent to the car via bluetooth.
+The action ( Forward, Stop, Left, Right ) is concatenated together with the angle on both axes and then sent to the car via bluetooth.

 Using the HC-05 and HC-06 bluetooth modules paired as master and slave to establish the communication between glove and car.